In-Person Session Week One: March 11-15, 2019

-- Record a pediatric history, physical assessment, problem list, and plans according to POHR, programmatic guidelines and Bright Futures Tool and Resource Kit forms.
+- Document a pediatric history, physical assessment, problem list and plans according to POHR, programmatic guidelines and Bright Futures Tool and Resource Kit forms.

-- Complete appropriate consultation and/or referral of clients with identified or suspected abnormal findings to appropriate providers and care.
+- Complete appropriate consultation and/or referral of clients with identified or suspected abnormal findings in order to develop an appropriate plan of care.

 - Provide client-focused, age-appropriate anticipatory guidance to children/adolescents and families.

-- Identify appropriate schedule for comprehensive pediatric health assessment based on AAP Bright Futures recommendations and the Health Check Billing Guide requirements.
+- Identify appropriate schedule for comprehensive pediatric health assessment based on AAP Bright Futures recommendations and the Health Check Program Guide requirements.

-Each student must arrange for an on-site clinical advisor/preceptor that will oversee and provide feedback regarding skills progression during the clinical practicum.
-A Local Planning Document signed by the student, clinical advisor, nursing supervisor and Regional Child Health Nurse Consultant (RCHNC) must be completed after application and prior to registration for the course.
+Each student must arrange for an on-site clinical preceptor that will oversee and provide feedback regarding skills progression during the clinical practicum.
+A Local Planning Document signed by the student, clinical preceptor, nursing supervisor, and Regional Child Health Nurse Consultant (RCHNC) must be completed after application and prior to registration for the course.

-Except for two weeks of face-to-face training, the CHTP is completely online and is delivered through Blackboard, a learning management system, and through webinars using the web conferencing system, Adobe Connect.
-In order for you to successfully complete the CHTP, you must have access to the following:
+Except for two weeks of face-to-face training, this course is delivered online through a learning management system (Sakai), as well as through webinars using the web conferencing system, (Zoom).
+In order for you to successfully complete this course, you must have access to the following: